kartik0406/StayFit/README.md

 ## The problem StayFit solves
 To develop an ML model using the Cleveland Database to predict the risk of heart diseases/ heart attack.
 People can use our website to understand if they are at a high or low risk of facing heart attack and take steps accordingly to prevent it and maintain healthy lifestyle.
+We have integrated the ML model with node.js in our web application.
 Good health is one of the key influencers to leading a perfect life.
 Maintaining good health is critical for everyone, especially which anyone has a chance of getting coronary heart disease or heart attack
-Hence, we are trying to develop an AI driven application that can predict the risk of heart diseases/ heart attack.
+Hence, we are trying to develop an AI driven web application that can predict the risk of heart diseases/ heart attack.

 ## Challenges we ran into
-Low accuracy, increasing it was a challenge but we were able to do it.
+1. Low accuracy, increasing it was a challenge but we were able to do it.
-Integrating the Machine Learning models in the web application was another huge task for us but at the end we could do it.
+2. Integrating the Machine Learning models in the web application was another huge task for us but at the end we could do it.

 ## Technology Used
 1. HTML